SwinRoverTeam/srt_wiki/docs/index.md

+# Welcome
-# Welcome to the Swinburne Rover Team (aka Rock Munchers) Wiki, we have the answers!
+Welcom to the Swinburne Rover Team (aka Rock Munchers) Wiki, we have the answers!

 ## Wiki related Commands